-The Zulus launched repeated attacks on the perimeter defences and were met with a deadly hail of bullets from British troops.
+The Zulus made repeated attacks on the perimeter defences and were met with a deadly hail of bullets.
 One warrior recalled that ‘so many were killed that the few who were not killed were lying between the dead bodies, so thick were the dead,’ and Corporal J. Henderson Littlejohn of the 90th Light Infantry described in a letter to his father how ‘they were mowed down in hundreds and the grass became covered and as black as coal.’1

-Colonel Evelyn Wood, commanding the British detachment at Kambula, seemed unashamed of the slaughter.
+Colonel Evelyn Wood, commanding the British detachment at Kambula, was jubilant.
 He boasted in his official report of how the 90th Light Infantry ‘did great execution among the mass of retreating Zulus,’ and the ‘mounted men under Colonel Buller pursued for seven miles the flying Zulus killing great numbers.’
 Wood explained lamely that the enemy ‘were too much exhausted to fire in their own defence.’6

 KAMBULA MASSACRE EVIDENCE IN BRITAIN’S REGIONAL NEWSPAPERS

 There are also further clues pointing to a war crime from correspondence published in some of Britain’s local newspapers.
 A Southampton resident received a letter from his brother recounting how ‘the niggers were running in all directions,’ and ‘we sent out the mounted men to cover their retreat. and they actually knocked them down with the butts of their carbines, killing hundreds.’7

 Another account came in a letter from a Liverpool soldier who took part in the pursuit.
 He recalled how ‘we went after them and a great chase we had.
 They were done up, and stood for us to shoot them.
 We killed about 6,000 and they were buried outside the line in pits.
 It was an awful site to see them.
 It took five days to bury the dead.’8